cryptoeconomicslab/ovm-plasma-chamber-spec/tutorial/cui-wallet/deposit.md

 ## 3-1.
 Implement deposit

-You can call the `deposit` method from plasma light client.
+You can call the `deposit` function from the plasma light client.

+The users can deposit them tokens on Plasma just by invoking this function.
+Very simple, isn't it?

 [Plasma Light Client API reference | deposit](/API/plasma-light-client.md#deposit)